China threat looms over presidential election in Taiwan

-TAIPEI, Taiwan (AP) — Further deadlock and heightened pressure from China is the likely outcome if Taiwan's independence-leading President Tsai Ing-wen wins a second term this weekend, as is widely predicted.
+TAIPEI, Taiwan (AP) — Further deadlock and heightened pressure from China is the likely outcome if Taiwan's independence-leaning President Tsai Ing-wen wins a second term this weekend, as is widely predicted.

-Tsai had been leading by a comfortable margin in most polls before the standard blackout period on surveys was imposed 10 days before Saturday's elections.
+Tsai, of the Democratic Progressive Party, was leading by a comfortable margin in most polls before the standard blackout period on surveys was imposed 10 days before Saturday's election.

+In a distribution center in Xindian district in New Taipei City on Friday, school teachers and other volunteers were busy preparing stacks of ballots and other election paraphernalia for distribution to the polling centers.

+“We are here to maintain security and make sure no one smuggles out any printed ballot forms," said Chu Kuo-hong, deputy chief of Xindian district police station.

+Final campaign rallies for each candidate were scheduled for the evening in Taipei and in the southern city of Kaohsiung, where her chief opponent, Han Kuo-yu of the opposition Nationalist Party, is mayor.
+Another candidate, James Soong of the smaller People First Party, also planned a rally.

-Despite her party losing badly in local elections 14 months ago, Tsai has been buoyed by hostile words and actions from China and months of anti-government protests in Hong Kong, which she says proves that Beijing's “one country, two systems" formula by which it proposes to govern Taiwan is untenable.
+Tsai's party lost badly in local elections 14 months ago.
+But she has gotten a boost from hostile words and actions from China and months of anti-government protests in Hong Kong which she says show Beijing's “one country, two systems" formula for governing Taiwan is untenable.

-Tsai's position has been bolstered also by stability in the island's high-tech economy, where stock market prices have remained robust and wages shown slight gains, partly as a result of Taiwanese exporters relocating from China to avoid the bruising effects of the U.S.-China trade war.
+The island's high-tech economy has also helped.
+Stock market prices have remained robust and wages risen slightly, partly thanks to Taiwanese exporters relocating from China to cut costs and avoid the bruising effects of the U.S.-China trade war.

-Her chief opponent, Han Kuo-yu of the opposition Nationalist Party, has slumped in the polls following a series of gaffes and allegations of shady financial deals.
-He has clung to a pro-China policy despite widespread distrust of the mainland and a strong backlash against Beijing's handling of the Hong Kong protests.
+Tsai's chief opponent, Han Kuo-yu of the opposition Nationalist Party, has slumped in the polls following a series of gaffes and allegations of shady financial dealings.
+He has clung to a pro-China policy despite widespread distrust of the mainland and the backlash against Beijing's handling of the Hong Kong protests.

-China has taken an especially hard-line against Tsai since her 2016 inauguration, infuriated by her refusal to endorse its claim that Taiwan and the mainland are part of a single China.
+China has taken an especially hard-line against Tsai since her 2016 inauguration, infuriated by her refusal to endorse its claim that Taiwan and the mainland belong to a single China.

 Stepping up its threats, Beijing has in recent months held military exercises across the Taiwan Strait, sailed both of its aircraft carriers through the waterway that divides Taiwan from the mainland and flown air patrols around the island.

-However, in an apparent effort to avoid antagonizing voters, Chinese leader Xi Jinping didn't renew the threat of using force against Taiwan during his annual New Year's Eve address, though reiterated China's firm opposition to Taiwan's formal independence.
+However, in an apparent effort to avoid antagonizing voters, Chinese leader Xi Jinping didn't renew the threat of using force against Taiwan during his annual New Year's Eve address even though he reiterated China's firm opposition to Taiwan's formal independence.
 Chinese state media have been notably silent on the election campaign.

 Analysts say the low-key approach masks a more subtle campaign to back Han and Nationalist candidates for the legislature through media manipulation and social media campaigns.